renesas-rz/rz_gstreamer_sample_code/14_gst-fileplay/README.md

     return -1;
 }
 ```
-This application accepts a command-line argument which points to an MP4 file.
+This application accepts a command-line argument which points to a MP4 file.

 #### CustomData structure
 ```c